Finding a trustee for your estate plan is tricky. If you choose someone who isn’t up to the task, you won’t be around to correct them.

 Sometimes it’s important that several people are trustees.
 Once again, family members are people, and people are petty.
 You don’t want to bruise egos that are in the middle of grieving.

 Multiple trustees are fine, but make sure that you are specific about authority and responsibility.
 Your death might leave a financial rat’s nest.
 One monkey will take long time to untangle it.
-If you involve multiple monkies you might turn your funeral into a shit/mud-slinging contest.
+If you involve multiple monkeys you might turn your funeral into a mud-slinging contest.
 When you're estate planning, you can be the circus ringleader who prevents these issues.

 Most people will name a child as trustee.
 Siblings and close friend of the family are common choices where the children are too young.
 Keep in mind; this is more than just the distribution of your wealth.
 This is the evolution of your legacy.
 Make sure you have chosen the right captain to steer the ship.